0x00h/gatsby-starter-netlify-cms/src/pages/index.md

     shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: We have opened 3 distinctively independent Coffee Shops and 1 Houkah Lounge where coffee and Shisha lovers are served by our team of highly skilled baristas.
+description: We have opened 4 distinctively independent Coffee Shops and Houkah Lounges where coffee and Shisha lovers are served by our team of highly skilled baristas.
 intro:
   blurbs: